Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 Given that Aussies have been driving less since Covid-19 started, most drivers believe car insurance should be cheaper.
 You’ve likely heard this opinion shared at the family dinner table and guess what, you’re not alone.

-New research by Mozo has found that the overwhelming majority of people (67%) think car insurers should be reducing premiums to reflect emptier roads.
-However, most drivers haven’t actually asked their car insurer for a discount, which may be due to a lack of research on prices.
+New research by Mozo has found that the overwhelming majority of people (67%) think car insurance companies should be reducing premiums to reflect emptier roads.
+However, most drivers haven’t actually asked their provider for a discount, which may be due to a lack of research on prices.

 Indeed, our report shows that nearly half (47%) of car owners surveyed thought car insurance policies were comparable and failed to access any savings that might potentially be on offer.
 Additionally, one-in-three car owners failed to shop around for a better deal despite many believing their insurance was too expensive.